PatrickEMcLean/workingpico/content/2011/teardown.md

 /*
 author: Patrick
-Date: 02/12/11
+Date: 2011-12-02
-Title: The Skeleton Key of The Zombie Apocalypse
+Title: Podcast Teardown Interview
 */

 A week ago (hey, was it two?)
 I spent some quality time talking to John Mierau for his “Podcast Teardown” series.
 It’s a great idea.